 Mara is an advocate for recovery through involvement in the arts, particularly through visual arts and poetry.
 Two of her poems are included on the Poetry Page.

 Depression can be triggered by any kind of loss including the loss of someone through estrangement.
-Depression can also be a factor in causing a person to isolate and estrange themselves from others.
+It can also be a factor in causing a person to isolate and estrange themselves from others.

-There is a condition that is named in a tongue in cheek way: "Medical Student's Disease".
+There is a condition that is called: "Medical Student's Disease".
 That is a disease where you read a list of symptoms and conclude that you and most of the people that you know are suffering from the ailment described!

 Narcissistic Personality Disorder has some similar elements to Borderline Personality Disorder in the person's self centered approach to relationships.
 To make things particularly confusing, often those with NPD (or BPD) accuse others with whom they have relationships of suffering from NPD.
 This is called projection where someone attributes characteristics of themselves to other people.
 It is also called crazymaking.
 That is an unscientific term, in case you were wondering.